 CCT provides the opportunity for faculty to submit Excellence in Teaching Innovation Grant Request each term.
 The Commission reviews all grant proposals and decides on awards.

 The Commission has identified the following categories for which we welcome grant requests:

-I. INNOVATIVE TEACHING METHODS - Funds may be used for course-related materials, or for stipends for the instructor for their time spent focusing on innovative teaching methods.
-Release time may also be requested, but must meet the criteria listed below, and is granted on a case-by-case basis by the Provost.
+I. INNOVATIVE TEACHING METHODS - Funds may be used for course-related materials or instructor time.
+Any request for stipend or release require provost approval and will be reduced by OPE.
 Projects may fit within one or more of the following areas: